Henry's Story – A silent threat uncovered

 The Family

 Elena and Chris had a family history of heart disease but no known diagnoses.
-Their pediatrician recommended Fore Genomics screening for their son, Leo.
+Their pediatrician recommended Fore Genomics screening for their son, Henry.

 The Genetic Finding